elicia4/linux_notes/commands/ps.md

 ps x
 ```

-If a process was started by the system, it will show a `?` in the `TTY` field.
+If a process was started by the system, that will be indicated by a `?` in the
+`TTY` field.

 We also have a new column this time named `STAT`, it's short for "state".
 Process state codes: